Quick and Dirty Postgres Hacks

 ALTER TABLE <table_name> ALTER COLUMN <sequence id column> DROP DEFAULT;

-• Convert the type of the id column back to int from serial:
+- Convert the type of the id column back to

 ALTER TABLE expiration_rules ALTER COLUMN exp_row type int;